VezertVezert

 Assessment Guide

-Score your checklist: if you answered "yes" to fewer than 60% of the questions above, your post-launch website optimization process has significant gaps.
+Score your checklist: if you answered "yes" to fewer than 60% of the questions above, your post-launch optimization process has significant gaps.
 Start by addressing analytics setup and KPI definition — these create the foundation everything else builds on.

 Need Help With Post-Launch Website Optimization?